threefoldfoundation/tft-stellar/ThreeBotPackages/unlock-service/readme.md

 - execute following:
 `kosmos -p 'j.servers.threebot.start()'`

-Once this process is completed, create the stellar and tfchain client and add this package to the Threebot.
+Once this process is completed, create the stellar and tfchain clients and add this package to the Threebot.

 testnet: